RandyMoore/mySite/blog_entries/2019-07-28-Django Deletion Dragons.md

     report.delete()

 A few weeks later you go to access the `OrderLine`s of the `Order` again, but find they no longer exist.

 Oh snap!
 What happened?

 What happened is the database developers decided to be nice and provide convenience features.
 They made it so you could create an `OrderLine` first, then create an `Order` from `OrderLine`s, as in the above code.
-To have this behavior, they told Django in the `ForeignKey` declaration it was OK for a child to be created without a parent with the argument
+To have this behavior, they told Django in the `ForeignKey` declaration it was OK for a child (`OrderLine`) to be created without a parent (`Order`) with the argument

     null=True